 Investigator Led Trials

 TELOMERE is a Phase 1/2 clinical trial evaluating imetelstat in patients with relapsed/refractory acute myeloid leukemia, or AML.
 The trial is designed to test two distinct combinations of imetelstat and venetoclax or imetelstat and azacitidine.
 The primary objective of the Phase 1 portion is to identify a safe dose of each of the combinations.
 The primary objective of the Phase 2 portion of the study is overall response rate for each of the combination regimens.
-The study is expected to be open for patient enrollment in the second half of 2022.
+The planned start date for TELOMERE is pending IMpress single-agent imetelstat data.
+We expect such data to help inform the dose and schedule to be used in the two combination dosing regimens to be evaluated in TELOMERE.

 To learn more about clinical trials, please visit Cancer.gov.
 To see clinical trials that are currently underway and to find out if a study is enrolling patients with your condition and in your area, please visit www.clinicaltrials.gov.
 If you have any questions regarding ongoing clinical trials of imetelstat, please contact email@example.com.